alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-04.md

 > protocols, and to offer guidance on the use of emerging mechanisms
 > and new uses of existing mechanisms.

-This internet-draft proposes an informational RFC which assists the discussion and analysis of the general cryptographic aspects of end-to-end secure, encrypted messenger software, providing guidance on the use - especially choice - of such software.
+This internet-draft proposes an informational RFC which assists understanding of the use and applicability of end-to-end secure, encrypted messenger software.
+This is achieved via discussion and analysis of general cryptographic aspects of the security which such software commonly offers, thereby providing the reader with guidance regarding the use - especially fitness and choice - of such software.

 Hence this internet-draft is submitted to CFRG.